javier/influx-http-telegraf-questdb/README.md

   telegraf --config telegraf_influx_to_questdb.conf
 ```

-3. Run this JAVA example.
+3. (See [Python folder](./python) if you prefer Python).
+Run this JAVA example.
 It should write one row using a data point, one using the ILP protocol, and one via a POJO.
 Demo data will be written into a new `temperature` table in your questdb server.
 You can run it via
 ```shell
 mvn compile exec:java -Dexec.mainClass=example.InfluxDB2Example
 ```